nhsconnect/Dose-Syntax-Implementation/pages/overview/overview_release_notes.md

 ## Version History ##

 ### 1.0.1-experimental ###
-Moved the Dosage.asNeeded[x] guidance it it's own section.
+* Moved the Dosage.asNeeded[x] guidance it it's own section.
-New section for the Dosage.maxDosePer[x] structure.
+* New section for the Dosage.maxDosePer[x] structure.
-Updated the 'when, offset, dayOfWeek, timeOfDay' section to include guidance on the use of the Dosage.timing.code structure.
+* Updated the 'when, offset, dayOfWeek, timeOfDay' section to include guidance on the use of the Dosage.timing.code structure.
+* Updated the 'additionalInstructions, patientInstructions' section to include a note on using coded concepts that relate to specific dosing timing instructions.
+* Added placeholder information within the CareConnect resource pages for when implementation guidance is available for the use of the *text* narrative.

 ### 1.0.0-experimental ###
 First version published.